DriesSmit/DriesSmit.github.io/index.md

 title: "Home"
 ---

-My research interests span the field of machine learning.
-I am particularly interested in reinforcement learning with its extensions to multi-agent and reward-free settings.
+My research interests encompass a broad range of topics within machine learning.
+My previous work has been focused on reinforcement learning, delving into its applications in multi-agent systems, meta-learning, and the exploration of reward-free, curiosity-driven frameworks.

-I have recently started to explore the fields of meta-reinforcement learning and curiosity-driven exploration.
+Recently, my attention has shifted towards the field of conversational large language models (LLMs), particularly within the medical domain.